 You can then imagine how these tags would be organized into folders.
 Anything starting with “GA” would go into a Google Analytics folder and anything starting with “Social” would go into a social folder.

-A well-organized Google Tag Manager account can make your organization more efficient and give you more flexibility for how you manage third-party tools on your website.
+A well-organized Google Tag Manager account can make your organization more efficient and give you more flexibility in how you manage third-party tools on your website.
 It helps you avoid errors and makes it easy to roll back changes at any time.
-If you have questions, feel free to send us a note or schedule a time to meet.
+If you have questions, feel free to send us a note.
 We love talking about this stuff.